-As I look outside, still groggy from my nap, I think about getting in a wet suite and then spending the next few hours white water rafting down a very bloated and fast moving river where the water temperature is 35 to 40 degrees, I shudder.
+As I look outside, still groggy from my nap, I think about getting in a wet suit and then spending the next few hours white water rafting down a very bloated and fast-moving river where the water temperature is 35 to 40 degrees, I shudder.
 I don’t want to do that.

 White Water Rafting in the Rain

 There’s nothing about that scenario that sounds remotely fun.
 I’ve done white water rafting before, I don’t need to go I think to myself.
 I fantasize about going back to the warm hotel and doing work, trying to catch up on the backlog of emails and writing that weighs so heavily on my mind.
 That would make me feel better I think to myself; I should just bail out of this rafting.